My muse arrived at 7:00 a.m. sharp.

 “Glad to see you made it on time.”

 She didn’t even look in my direction.
-“I just stopped by to pick up a few things,” she snapped.
+“I just stopped by to pick up something,” she snapped.

 “I could use your help with this essay.”